jomstile/SQL_Demo/Analysis/Readme.md

 #### Countries with years catagorized as high conflict showed an average suicide rate that is more than twice as high than those compared to those in the Low/No Conflict category

-### Next is the question of which 5 countries experienced the highest rate of suicides dper year while experiencing armed conflict:
+### Next is the question of which 5 countries experienced the highest rate of suicides per year while experiencing armed conflict:

 |country_name|year|total_annual_deaths|crude_suicide_rate|
 |-|-|-|-|